ireapps/teaching-guide-python-scraping/README.md

 We recommend that people who come to this class sit for a session on basic Python syntax, or have equivalent experience, but many people who come to this class will have _zero_ experience with programming.
 Be empathetic and try to remember how frustrating it is to feel lost.

 ## Class setup
-We'll have the latest version of Python 3 and [pipenv](https://pipenv.readthedocs.io) to manage the virtual environment and one dependency (`jupyter`), which will already have been installed and tested prior to your session.
+We'll have the latest version of Python 3 and [pipenv](https://pipenv.readthedocs.io) to manage the virtual environment and dependencies (`jupyter`, `bs4` and `requests`), which will already have been installed and tested prior to your session.

 ## Class outline